oceanprotocol/aquarius/README.md

 BLOCKS_CHUNK_SIZE

 # URLs of asset purgatory and account purgatory.
 If neither exists, the purgatory will not be processed.
 The list should be formatted as a list of dictionaries containing the address and reason.
 See https://github.com/oceanprotocol/list-purgatory/blob/main/list-accounts.json for an example
+# IMPORTANT.
+If you are running multiple aquarius event monitors (for multiple chains), make sure that only one event-monitor will handle purgatory
 ASSET_PURGATORY_URL
 ACCOUNT_PURGATORY_URL